mjobuda/damascus-tools/README.md

 Exports FeNanoIDE to Apple targets, Android and with some luck something else

-### Damascus build system 0
+### Damascus build system 1

-one command should fetch a version of the Fe compiler(sources or binaries or both) and build all tools.
+One command should fetch a version of the Fe compiler(sources or binaries or both) and build all tools.
-With one command!!!
-I think of make.
-No, even better:
-A short rust program compiled with rustc (without cargo) Runs in each folder a builder.
-The builder can do what it wants.
-For instance calling another build tool.
+Zsh is used here as the main build system.
+The build-all.zsh script calls in each folder the build.zsh script.